roy-saurabh/AWARE-main/README.md

 ## Contributing

-If you'd like to contribute to this project, please follow these steps:
+To contribute to this project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for the feature or bug fix.
-3. Commit your changes with clear messages.
+3. Commit the changes with clear messages.
-4. Push to your forked repository.
+4. Push to the forked repository.
-5. Submit a pull request detailing your changes.
+5. Submit a pull request detailing the changes.

 ---